The Ultimate Siargao Travel Guide

 Phone: 0999 875 1072

 The sceneries of Siargao Island are best viewed here at Siargao Paraiso Resort.
 The resort has a villa with two bedrooms, a private pool, and exclusive access to a small beach.
-This hotel is known for being secluded—you can choose to go outside and do beach-related activities but staying inside the hotel premises already serves as the perfect staycation.
+This hotel is known for being secluded—you can go outside and do beach-related activities, but staying inside the premises already serves as the perfect staycation.
 On average, rooms cost Php 5,072 (via Agoda).

 Check out our List of Best Hotels and Resorts in Siargao Island